WILLIAM SHAKESPEARE (April 23, 1564 – April 23, 1616)

 In addition to being the first to coin, record, or popularize such words, many of the phrases he used have caught on and become a common feature of English even among people who’ve never read his plays.
 “A foregone conclusion” is one such phrase.
 To vanish into “thin air” is another, as well as “mum’s the word,” “in a pickle,” and “love is blind.”

 The impact of Shakespeare’s influence on the English literary world cannot be overstated.
-Dozens of famous writers have cited him as an influence, including Charles Dickens, Herman Melville, and John Keats, who kept a bust of Shakespeare beside his bed in the hopes that it would inspire his writings.
+Dozens of famous writers have cited him as an influence, including Charles Dickens, Herman Melville, and John Keats, who kept a bust of Shakespeare beside his bed, hoping it would inspire his writings.
 He inspired as much criticism as he did praise: Leo Tolstoy, Voltaire, and George Bernard Shaw were all well-known for their loathing of the Bard’s works.
 Shaw, in particular, was fiercely opposed to the worship of Shakespeare that he referred to as “bardolatry.”